supby/job-worker/README.md

 ### Authorization

 Client's role should be stored in X.509 v3 extensions of clients certificate.
+For role storing will be used appropriate extension with OID=1.2.840.10070.8.1.
+OID reference here http://oid-info.com/get/1.2.840.10070.8.1
 Provisioning center generates clients certificate based on clients registration data and assigned role.
 Using this approach clients certificate can be mapped to appropriate role on server side.

 Server should supports two roles:
 - Readonly: quering job status, stream jobs output.